khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 <figure-img label="Example of locked setting" src="/img/locked-setting-example.png"></figure-img>

+## Structure

+### Subpages

+In the admin area, groups, and projects there are subpages that break up settings into distinct areas.
+New pages must follow a [navigation change request](https://about.gitlab.com/handbook/product/ux/navigation/)

-### Grouping
+### Layout

-Admin, group, project, and user settings utilize full pages to group different categories inside [accordions](/components/accordion).
-This is different from feature settings which live next to a specific UI element.
-On settings pages, the most frequently used options should be made easily available to users by not collapsing the content.
+Each page groups different categories inside [accordions](/components/accordion).
+Ideally, the most frequently used options should appear towards the top and made easily available to users by not collapsing the content.
 Horizontal separators are placed between each category to give elements enough room to breathe.

 Each category displays a title and a brief explanation of what users should expect when the the accordion is expanded.
 Use consistent terms and follow the [UI text](/content/ui-text) guidelines.

 Configuration of settings can happen directly within the accordion or can be deferred to a secondary screen using the principles of [progressive disclosure](/usability/progressive-disclosure).
 For example, consider placing configuration options in a [modal](/components/modal) or on a linked detail page to avoid overwhelming users.

+- Setting form elements use the [form layout sizes](/patterns/forms#layout).
+- When a settings page contains multiple sections, each section header remains sticky on scroll to provide context.
+- A sticky footer containing action buttons (for example, Save and Cancel) should appear when a setting has been changed.
+- Settings should appear stacked in a single column.

 ### Saving settings

 To keep the experience of settings consistent, avoid using a combination of manual and auto-save in form options.
 Learn more about [saving progress](/usability/saving-and-feedback#saving-progress).
+We often need to rely on a <kbd>Save changes</kbd> button to keep form submission straightforward, even though it is not ideal.

 ### User feedback